-4 AUTOPILOT Risk Evaluation and Assessment
+3 AUTOPILOT Risk Evaluation and Assessment

-This part of the document will present the key elements used for the security risk assessment that can be linked to each other by the following connections:
+This part of the document presents the key elements used for the security risk assessment that are linked to each other by the following relations:

-- Owners and other stakeholders: - Value the information assets; - Wish to minimize the risk to information assets; - Impose countermeasures to reduce risk to information assets and countermeasures that may pose vulnerabilities leading to risk to information assets; - \circ $\;$ May be aware of vulnerabilities leading to risk to information assets. - Potential attackers (Threat agents): - Make attacks that give rise to threats that exploit vulnerabilities, that increase risk and to information assets; - Wish to abuse and/or may damage information assets. - Vulnerabilities may be reduced by countermeasures; - Threats exploit vulnerabilities that may be reduced by countermeasures and that can lead to risk.
+- Owners and other stakeholders: - Value the information assets; - Wish to minimize the risk to information assets; - Impose countermeasures to reduce risk to information assets and countermeasures that may pose vulnerabilities leading to risk to information assets; - \circ $\;$ May be aware of vulnerabilities leading to risk to information assets. - Potential attackers (Threat agents): - Make attacks that give rise to threats that exploit vulnerabilities, that increase risk and to information assets; - Wish to abuse and/or may damage information assets. - Vulnerabilities - may be reduced by countermeasures; - Threats - Exploit vulnerabilities that may be reduced by countermeasures and that can lead to risk.